 Honesty lights the way.
 Moulton’s personality matches that of Dave Otten, the company's CEO, both full of energy and with a fine-tuned B.S. detector.
 After Moulton interviews candidates and before they sign on, she passes them to Otten who spends 30 minutes with each.
 It’s the equivalent of running the JW culture through a fine-tooth comb.
 “He wants people onboard who are willing to bring their ideas to the table, who aren’t wilting flowers,” she says.

 “When you get 100 people flooding in, you can’t cling to the culture that was.
 It might have been a beautiful thing, but you’re going to have 100 other people wanting to have an impact.”

 After four years working as an HR manager at both a trading tech solution and an online curated marketplace, Moulton landed at Mashable, where she first implemented Namely.
 Her title may have been Administrative Operations Manager, but she was soon wearing many, many hats during her nearly three years at the leading news site.
-Not only was she head of HR, she was head of Culture, IT, and Office Facilities.
+Not only was

 When asked about the vibe at JW, Moulton first mentions kindness.
 “I like to call it a good guy culture,” she says, before quickly qualifying that by means of JW’s “innovation ideology.”
 Positive collaboration and community are bred in the product itself.
 The player began as open source and is now the second-most used video player behind YouTube, Moulton says.